Altronic-LLC/Altronic-labs/README.md

 ***Altronic / Altronic labs commitment to open-source***

-The Altronic & the Altronic labs project will embrace the ideals of open-source hardware and software and will release documentation, design files, and source code for projects.
+Altronic & the Altronic labs project will embrace the ideals of open-source hardware and software and will release documentation, design files, and source code for projects.
 Altronic, LLC reserves the right to make proprietary products which incorporate some or all the Altronic labs project and will release subsequent bug-fixes and enhancements from time to time.
 > Written with [StackEdit](https://stackedit.io/).